ros/catkin/doc/dev_guide/generated_cmake_api.rst

  :param CFG_EXTRAS: a CMake file containing extra stuff that should be accessible to users of this package after ``find_package``\ -ing it.
 This file must live in the subdirectory ``cmake`` or be an absolute path.
+   All passed extra files must have unique basenames since they are being installed into a single folder.
    Various additional file extension are possible: for a plain cmake file just ``.cmake``, for files expanded using CMake's ``configure_file()`` use ``.cmake.in`` or for files expanded by empy use ``.cmake.em``.
 The templates can distinguish between